jellydn/hurl.nvim/README.md

 ### Run at current line

-Place your cursor on the line you want to run and press `<leader>a` or run `HurlRunnerAt` command to execute the request.
-It need be one of the HTTP methods listed: GET, POST, PUT, DELETE, PATCH.
+Place your cursor on a HURL entry and press `<leader>a` or run `HurlRunnerAt` command to execute the entry request.

 [![Run at current line in popup mode](https://i.gyazo.com/20efd2cf3f73238bd57e79fc662208b1.gif)](https://gyazo.com/20efd2cf3f73238bd57e79fc662208b1)